-- (1) The as adjusted amount includes \$176.9 million of S Distribution Notes which represent the undistributed S corporation taxable earnings at June 30, 1996 that would have been distributed had the Company's S corporation status been terminated on such date. - (2) Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the 1996 Equity Plan and the Directors' Plan, including options to purchase 1,207,405 shares of Common Stock to be granted immediately prior to the Offerings.
-Of such options, 1,137,598 will have an exercise price per share equal to the initial public offering price of Common Stock and 69,807 will have an exercise price of \$21.49 per share.
-The Company does not anticipate recording compensation expense relating to the grant of any such options.
-See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan." - (3) Reflects a reduction of \$20.1 million of paid-in capital for that portion of the S Corporation Distribution which is in excess of financial statement retained earnings.
-The S Corporation Distribution exceeds financial statement retained earnings because of differences in the basis of certain assets and liabilities between the financial reporting and income tax presentation. - (4) No adjustment has been made to give effect to the Company's earned and undistributed taxable S corporation earnings for the period from July 1, 1996 through the S Termination Date, which will be distributed as part of the S Corporation Distribution.
+Common Stock to be issued to the Principal Stockholders as part of the S Corporation Distribution.
+See "Company History, the Reorganization and Prior S Corporation Status."
+Excludes approximately 5,000,000 shares of Common Stock reserved for issuance pursuant to awards under the 1996 Equity Plan and the Directors' Plan, including options to purchase 1,208,405 shares of Common Stock to be granted immediately prior to the Offerings with an exercise price per share equal to the initial public offering price of Common Stock.
+See "Management -- Employment Agreements," "-- 1996 Equity Incentive Plan" and "-- 1996 Non-Employee Directors' Stock Option Plan."

+- (3) Reflects a reduction of \$20.1 million of paid-in capital for that portion of the S Corporation Distribution which is in excess of financial statement retained earnings.
+The S Corporation Distribution exceeds financial statement retained earnings because of differences in the basis of certain assets and liabilities between the financial reporting and income tax presentation. - (4) No adjustment has been made to give effect to the Company's earned and undistributed taxable S corporation earnings for the period from July 1, 1996 through the S Termination Date, which will be distributed as part of the S Corporation Distribution in the form of S Distribution Notes.
 Between July 1, 1996 and the S Termination Date, the Company anticipates the increase in the S Distribution Notes to be between approximately \$3.1 million and \$13.1 million.
 See "Use of Proceeds" and "Company History, the Reorganization and Prior S Corporation Status." - (5) Represents the cost in excess of the allocable portion of retained earnings associated with the repurchase of Common Stock from a former principal stockholder of the Company.
 See note 7 to the Company's consolidated financial statements. - (6) Does not reflect the \$300,000 to be paid by the Company to the Marciano Trusts in connection with the merger of Marciano International with and into the Company.